Kannada script: Consonant conjuncts

+Complete list of consonant conjuncts

+Full list of consonant + vowel combinations

-The formations shown boldface above are seldom used in the normal course of the language.
+The formations shown boldface above are seldom used.

 Numerals

 The decimal numerals in the script are:

 Transliteration

 Several transliteration schemes/tools are used to type Kannada characters using a standard keyboard.
 These include Baraha (based on ITRANS), Pada Software and several internet tools like Google transliteration, Quillpad (predictive transliterator).
 Nudi, the Government of Karnataka's standard for Kannada Input, is a phonetic layout loosely based on transliteration.

 In popular culture

 Due to its resemblance to an eye and an eyebrow, the Kannada letter ಠ ṭha is used in the "look of disapproval" (displayed as "ಠ_ಠ"), a popular emoticon used to convey disapproval or contempt.
 Similarly, the akshara ರೃ rr̥a has been used in emoticons to represent a monocle, while ಥ tha has been used to represent a tearing eye.

 Unicode

-Kannada script was added to the Unicode Standard in October, 1991 with the release of version 1.0.
+Kannada script was added to the Unicode Standard in October 1991 with the release of version 1.0.

 The Unicode block for Kannada is U+0C80–U+0CFF: